AHum-Tech/Helpdesk-L1-Homelabs/Windows Active Directory Labs/Onboarding New Users/README.md

-2) Create a network drive called "AHTech Shared File" that is available for all Users.
+2) Create and map a network drive to each user's account called "AHTech Shared File" that is accessible by all Users.
+Within it, create a folder for each department that can be accessed by the members of their department.
+Save a file with their name in it to verify.
-Within